 So whatever your ambitions, Solent has a lot to offer.
-We're in the top 25 per cent of UK universities for business, management and marketing (The Guardian Best UK Universities, 2021), and we foster an inclusive, international learning environment that encourages cross-disciplinary learning and cultural exchange.
+We're in the UK top 30 for business, management and marketing (The Guardian Best UK Universities, 2022), and we foster an inclusive, international learning environment that encourages cross-disciplinary learning and cultural exchange.